How To Save Money on Car Repairs - Mechanic's Tips

 Updated: July 01, 2022

 Maintaining your car is not cheap, but there are always ways to save.
-You already know that by selecting a reputable shop and keeping up with your oil changes you can avoid many expensive repairs, but what else you can do?
 We know how the automotive service industry works, so we wanted to share a few insider tips.

 Not all services are equally important

 If your dealer or repair shop recommends several services for your car, but you don't want to spend too much money on one visit, ask to prioritize.
 Which repairs are vital to keep your car safe?
 Which services can wait?